umer0586/SensorServer/README.md

  This app streams phone's motion sensors to Websocket clients in realtime.
 A websocket client could be a web browser or any application running on a PC or a mobile device which uses **Websocket Client API**.
+You can easily get a **Websocket library** for your favourite programming language.